titans-ge/CONAN/README.md

 ---

-`CONAN` is an open-source Python package designed for comprehensive analysis of exoplanetary systems.
+`CONAN` (COde for exoplaNet ANalysis) is an open-source Python package to perform comprehensive analyses of exoplanetary systems.
 It provides a unified framework for simultaneous modeling of diverse observational data including photometric transit light curves, occultations, phase curves, and radial velocity measurements.
 It is designed to be flexible, easy to use, and fast.